Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/hurl-file.md

 ## Comments {#comments}

-Comments begins with `#` and continue until the end of line.
+Comments begin with `#` and continue until the end of line.
 Hurl file can serve as a documentation for HTTP based workflows so it can be useful to be very descriptive.

 ```hurl